DylanDDeng/bubblebrain/content/notes/notes_about_Gemini3.md

 Out of 20 rigorous tasks, Gemini 3 claims the top position in 19; the lone exception is SWE-BENCH-VERIFIED.
 On LM Arena it also secures the highest aggregate score.

 A particularly striking example comes from [@lepadphone](https://x.com/lepadphone?s=20).
-With a single, minimalist prompt, **Deisgn a capcut", Gemini 3 can clone a capcut for you to play on the Google AI Studio.
+With a single, minimalist prompt, **Deisgn a capcut**, Gemini 3 can clone a capcut for you to play on the Google AI Studio.